-This financial report is designed to provide the Authority's rate payers, creditors and bond holders with a general overview of the Authority's finances and to demonstrate the Authority's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact Michelle Smith, the Authorities Chief Financial Officer at Old Bridge Municipal Utilities Authority, P.O.
-Box 1006, Laurence Harbor, NJ 08879-4006, or e-mail comptroller@obmua.com.
+This financial report is designed to provide the Authority's ratepayers, creditors, and bondholders with a general overview of the Authority's finances and to demonstrate the Authority's accountability for the money it receives.
+If you have questions about this report or need additional financial information, contact Michelle Smith, the Authority's Chief Financial Officer at Old Bridge Municipal Utilities Authority, P.O.
+Box 1006, Laurence Harbor, NJ 08879-4006, or e-mail comptroller@obmua.

-OLD BRIDGE MUNICIPAL UTILITIES AUTHORITY (A Component Unit of the Township of Old Bridge, County of Middlesex, State of New Jersey) Statements of Net Position May 31, 2023 and 2022
+OLD BRIDGE MUNICIPAL UTILITIES AUTHORITY (A Component Unit of the Township of Old Bridge, County of Middlesex, State of New Jersey) Statements of Net Position May 31, 2024 and 2023